Cuban deal with MLB allows players to sign without defecting

 The mininum salary for players in Cuba is $50 per month, so the payoff was huge for the stars.
 But many of the Cuban defectors have languished in the minor leagues or were released.

-Moreover, players who defected had to wait eight years before returning to Cuba and gave up any hope of playing for Cuba’s national team.
+Players who defected had to wait eight years before they could return to Cuba for a visit and gave up any hope of playing for Cuba’s national team.

 “Knowing that the next generation of Cuban baseball players will not endure the unimaginable fate of past Cuban players is the realization of an impossible dream for all of us,” Abreu said in a statement released by MLB.

 “Dealing with the exploitation of smugglers and unscrupulous agencies will finally come to an end for the Cuban baseball player.
 To this date, I am still harassed.”

-Such a deal would have been virtually impossible under the U.S.-Cuban relations of the Cold War, when diplomatic relations were severed and the United States imposed a strict economic embargo on the island country located 90 miles (145 km) from Florida.

-But negotiations began after former presidents Barack Obama and Raul Castro agreed to restore diplomatic relations in 2014 and end five decades of enmity.
+Negotiations on the baseball deal began after former presidents Barack Obama and Raul Castro agreed to restore diplomatic relations in 2014 and end five decades of enmity.
 Trade and travel restrictions were eased, even though the U.S. economic embargo of Cuba remains in place.

-President Donald Trump reversed part of the opening to Cuba upon taking office in 2017, but the baseball negotiations were able to move forward under a 2016 decision by the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) before Obama left office.
+President Donald Trump reversed part of the opening to Cuba upon taking office in 2017, but the baseball talks were allowed to move forward under a 2016 decision by the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) before Obama left office.

 OFAC determined that MLB teams were allowed to transfer money to the Cuban Baseball Federation because it was not a government agency, Halem said.